Mackenzie Clinch Hoycard

 Mackenzie Clinch Hoycard (born 29 October 1998) is an Australian professional basketball player for the Geelong Venom of the Women's National Basketball League (WNBL).
 She played a season of college basketball for the Hawaii Rainbow Wahine before starting her WNBL career as a development player with the Perth Lynx in 2020.
-In 2022, she became a fully contracted player with the Lynx and won the NBL1 West championship and NBL1 National championship with the Warwick Senators.
+In 2022, she became a fully contracted player with the Lynx, going on to spend five seasons with the club.
+In 2025, she joined the Geelong Venom.

+In 2022, Clinch Hoycard helped the Warwick Senators win the NBL1 West championship and NBL1 National championship.

 Early life and college career

 Clinch Hoycard was born and raised in Kalgoorlie, Western Australia, where she attended St Mary's Primary School and John Paul College.
 As a teenager, she regularly travelled to Perth on weekends for basketball opportunities.
 She played in the Kalgoorlie-Boulder Basketball Association for Christian Brothers College (CBC) Basketball Club and was selected to the Australian U17 Sapphires squad in 2014 and the Australian U19 Gems squad in 2015 and 2016.
 She also showed talent in both tennis and netball as a junior.

 In November 2016, Clinch Hoycard signed to play college basketball in the United States with the Hawaii Rainbow Wahine in the Big West Conference of the NCAA Division I.

 As a freshman at Hawaii in 2017–18, Clinch Hoycard was limited to 13 games due to injury.
 She missed the start of the season, making her debuting on 30 December 2017 against Hawaii Pacific.
 She had career highs of nine points and six rebounds against Long Beach State on 24 February 2018.
 She averaged 1.5 points and 2.8 rebounds in 9.1 minutes per game.
 She fought through foot, knee and jaw injuries, as well as a serious concussion.

 In October 2018, just weeks before the start of the 2018–19 season, Clinch Hoycard left the Rainbow Wahine program and returned to Australia citing homesickness.

 After struggling with a mystery foot injury for six years, Clinch Hoycard underwent successful surgery in November 2018 after it was discovered she had two bone cysts.
 Her return to Western Australia resulted in multiple State Basketball League (SBL) offers, but she elected to play for her hometown Goldfields Giants with the Division 1 women's team in 2019.